 - Autism explained - Video animation providing a view of autism from a young person’s perspective.

-- B-eat - The UK’s leading eating disorder charity with online support groups and a helpline for anyone under 18.
+- Beat (formerly Eating Disorders Association) - The UK’s leading eating disorder charity with online support groups and a helpline for anyone under 18.

 - CGL (Change, Grow, Live) - A free and confidential drug and alcohol service for young people aged up to 25.
 Their service includes housing, education, training and employment as well as psycho-social and clinical substance misuse treatment.